I see you offer free ground shipping on orders over $250 and was instructed to click here for details. What are the details?

 Why is the Bilstein part number I have in the format of ##-######, but when I look up my vehicle on your site, it's in the format of ###-####-##?

 At the beginning of 2011, Bilstein changed the format of the part number of most shocks they make to an 8-digit, all numeric part number.
 There were no changes in the shocks themselves at this time, only in the part numbering system.
-Due to the number of shocks that are still coming from Bilstein with the old part numbers on them and the quantity of part numbers that will not be changing, we are still using the old format as our primary part number.
-A cross reference list can be downloaded from Bilstein's website at http://cart.bilsteinus.com/.
+Because of the amount of information that the old version of the part number provides to us that is lost in the new party number format, we are still using the old format as our primary part number.
+For shocks released since 2011, there is no old version of the part number, so we use the new number.
+Both the old and new versions of the part number will work in the search box and bring you to the proper application for your car.
+A complete cross reference list can be downloaded from Bilstein's website at http://cart.bilsteinus.com/.

 What shocks do I need for my motorhome?